onap/policy-parent/docs/development/devtools/testing/s3p/apex-s3p.rst

 ..
 Note::
    Policy executions are validated in a stricter fashion during the tests.
-   There are test cases where up to 80 events are expected on the DMaaP topic.
+   There are test cases where up to 80 events are expected on the Kafka topic.
-   DMaaP simulator is used to keep it simple and avoid any message pickup timing related issues.
+   Kafka is used to keep it simple and avoid any message pickup timing related issues.

 Stability Test of APEX-PDP
 ++++++++++++++++++++++++++